Time Evolution

 Our subject will be the trajectory

-In the simplest case of a constant velocity the trajectory is given by the integral
+In the simplest case of a velocity depending on time only,

 where

-We could generate the individual terms of this series by repeatedly expanding the previous integrand to first order:
+We could generate the individual terms of this series by repeatedly expanding the previous integrand with the Fundamental Theorem of Calculus:

 This series is suggestive of the series expansion of an exponential